Anglo Saxon Conesford - Map

 Our aim is to provide an informal and friendly forum for discussion of local history from the earliest times to today, largely related to the King Street area.
 The area is rich in historical material, from Jurnet’s house (aka Wensum Lodge) to Julian of Norwich to Boulton and Paul’s works.
 It has been researched and written about extensively over many decades so there is a lot of material available but most of us are only aware of small parts of it.
 So our main aim is to bring some of this material to light and to build up a corpus of knowledge and references all related to our area.

 We are also building up a small Local History Archive of material of any type and of any period relating to the King St and Ber St area, i.e. medieval 'Conesford'.
 We welcome material sent in by anyone which relates to this area, however brief, and we particularly welcome people's memories of growing up in this area.
-So far our Archive consists of transcripts of some interviews about life in the area which were done for the King Street Community Voices project in 2010 - 2012, and a vivid memoir about growing up in the area in the 1950's: In the Shadow of the Castle by John Stevens.

 Our Meetings